-OPR3301 USER MANUAL
+OPR3301 USER MANUAL (also OPN2002 compatible!)

-(OS version: RBJV0211 / Application version: RFJ35530)
+(OS version: RBJV0220 / Application version: RFx35534)

-This manual describes the features as well as detailed instructions to be able to use, customize and upgrade the software of the OPR3301.
-Also it will also briefly describe how to use the CRD3301 communication cradle.
+This manual describes the features of the OPR3301 as well as detailed instructions on how to use, customize and upgrade the software of the OPR3301.
+It will also briefly describe how to use the CRD3301 communication cradle.